[file name]: meta charset=UTF-8.txt [file content begin]Best Expense Tracker India 2026: Find Hidden Leaks & Save ₹10,000+

 • INDwallet Expenses Wallet combines privacy (in‑browser) with ease of use—100% free, no signup.

-• Track every rupee for 30 days, categorize, review weekly, and adjust spending.
+• Track every rupee for 30 days, categorise, review weekly, and adjust spending.

 • Use Expenses Wallet and Budget Simulator to start.